What is a Deposition?

-The discovery process is the pre-trial time where a lawyer or attorney gathers evidence and prepares their case.
-There are several tools that can be used in order to allow an attorney to gather the evidence he needs.
+The discovery process is the pre-trial time when a lawyer or attorney gathers evidence and prepares their case.
+There are several tools that can be used to allow an attorney to gather the evidence he needs.
 These tools include:

 Interrogatories are written questions that an attorney can send to other parties involved in a case.
 The questions are required by law to be answered, allowing the attorney to get responses from his adversaries they might be unwilling to give if the attorney had just asked.